Disparate Vulnerability to Membership Inference Attacks: Mitigating Disparate Vulnerability

-\paragraph{Empirical Evaluation} To study how DP affects disparate vulnerability we train DP models with different privacy levels.
-As a target model, we use DP logistic regression with private empirical risk minimization~\cite{ChaudhuriMS11}, trained using the \textit{diffprivlib}~\cite{diffprivlib} implementation.
-We use a min-max scaler, and provide a maximum row norm equal to the square root of the number of features.
-We use privacy levels $\varepsilon = 1.0, 2.5, 5.0, 7.5$.
-We run this experiment on \compas, our smallest dataset, and \adult, our largest dataset.
-All trained models beat the random accuracy baselines.
+To study how DP affects disparate vulnerability we train DP models with different privacy levels.
+As target models, we use DP logistic regression with private empirical risk minimization~\cite{ChaudhuriMS11}, trained using the \textit{diffprivlib}~\cite{diffprivlib} implementation.
+We use a min-max scaler, and provide a maximum row norm estimated on a separate sample from the data distribution.
+We use privacy levels $\varepsilon = 0.1, 1, 2, 10$.

-As with non-overfitting models (\autoref{sec:disparate-vuln}), we do not observe disparity for the regular adversary.
-For the discriminating adversary, we find that the highest privacy level in our experiments ($\varepsilon=1$) substantially mitigates disparity, yet does not remove it completely.
-As $\varepsilon$ increases, the number of pairs exhibiting statistical disparity increases too, with results comparable to non-private models when $\varepsilon=7.5$ (see \autoref{sec:extra-figs} for details).
-In terms of effect size, compared to the non-overfitting models in \autoref{sec:disparate-vuln}, we observe a significant drop in max-disparity on \compas: from 29 (logistic regression) to 12 ($\varepsilon = 1$) against the discriminating attacker, but only a small drop of 1 p.p. on \adult.
-At the same time, DP has a significant impact on accuracy.
-The most private configuration results in about 10 p.p. accuracy drop on both \adult and \compas.